BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoRunKubernetesCloudOnLaptop.md

 ```

 Argo is currently only available on the Kubernetes cluster network.
 To be able to connect to it, we will have to make the port available outside Kubernetes.
-This is normally done with a proxy like Ingress or setting the service type to LoadBalancer.
+This is normally done with a proxy like **Ingress** or setting the service type to **LoadBalancer**.
 For this quick test, we will only forward the port temporarily
 with **kubectl port-forward**:
 ```console
 microk8s.kubectl port-forward --address 0.0.0.0 svc/argocd-server -n argocd 6443:443